davidbowland/jokes-api/README.md

-# dbowland.com Jokes Infrastructure
+# dbowland.com Jokes Lambdas

-Infrastructure as Code for dbowland.com resources for jokes.
+Lambdas for dbowland.com, copied to S3 then deployed via the `dbowland-pulumi-jokes` project.

 ## Setup